saeed-sufi/ned/README.md

 * Remember to always use `wp_reset_postdata()` after the while loop of the costume query ends.
 This way everything get backs to the state it was back when we hadn't still defined a custome query.

+* A hook is a way for you to listen to an event and execute code when that event happens.
+This is what Wordpress calls the plugins API.

+* It's the best practice to always name your functions with a prefix so that we don't run into any naming conflicts between plugins.
+## Misc notes

+* `plugintable.com` is a website which gathers all the popular wordpress plugins.

+* usefull plugins:
+  * all in one seo
+  * contact form
+  * google xml sitemaps

+* Before starting an online shop answer these qs: 1- what are you selling? a. physicall objects b. downloadable digital content c. services.
+2- who are you selling to? a. payment portal b. one or multiple samples c. returning the product d. saving purchase bascket e. sharing f. transportation.
+3- how do you sell it? a. only online b. both online and shop c. marketer d. selling through other online shops.

+* `woocommerce` and `easy digital downloads` are two most popular wp shops.

+* add `xml-prc ping services` so that search engines would be notified about your site updates.

+* check your site traffic using `hypestat.com`

+* you can use `poedit` software to translate a theme.

+* `codex` is where Wordpress documents its features and how to use them. `developer` site is where you'll find documentation related to the code of the wordpress core.

+* name `text domain` property of `style.css` header file to your theme name.
+If you want your themes or plugins to be translate-ready, then set the `text domain` to something unique.
+It's a unique id for our translations.
+*
 ## Common Wordpress Functions
 ```
 bloginfo('the_title') | bloginfo('description')
 the_post()
+echo __FILE__ // this constant stores the full system path to the file it's being used in
 have_posts() // the_post() and have_posts() are tied to difault query.
 the_permalink()
 the_title()